niko1499/Design-Manifesto/index.md

 ## HCI Portfolio

 Here is a portfolio of all of the Medium posts for the projects I worked on this term.
 If I were to choose one of the projects as the best I would say it my teams Design for Wellbeing.
 The reason for this is that it was the most technically complicated project in terms of coding and it worked fairly well.
-To try out the projecte click [here](
+To try out the projecte click [here](https://brcoll.github.io/DesignForWellbeing/).
+The purpose of this project was to encourage adoptions of pets and inform people about health benifits of pet wonership.
+This was made into a short emotional response quiz game where the users facial reaction to photos of cats or dogs would be used to determine if the person was a cat or dog person.

 - [Good Design, Bad Design](https://medium.com/@nxgamarra/good-design-bad-design-ab062df17c6b)
 - [Design for Others](https://medium.com/@cormac.collier/design-for-feedback-c212af828ccc)
 - [Design for Understanding](https://medium.com/@tiffanykayo96/design-for-understanding-billionaire-data-b04b9f6ba220)